-- It's projected that the future UK workforce will have an increased amount of
+It's projected that the future UK workforce will have an increased amount of

 “The idea of a single education, followed by a single career, finishing with a single pension is over.”

 and more international, with women playing a stronger role”, all of which are projected to lead to increased demand for work-life balance.

-- It’s noted that freelance work and zero-hour contracts will become more of the norm than traditional employment, as organizations hire more people for project based work.
+freelance work and zero-hour contracts will become more of the norm than traditional employment, as organizations hire more people for project based work.

 Digital Transformation Skills Gaps

-- It's also projected that as innovation grows exponentially within most industries, project based work will
+It's also projected that as innovation grows exponentially within most industries, project based work will

 will be when employers need to find skilled individuals to meet highly specific needs.
 It's predicted there will be issues filling vacancies in a rapidly evolving workforce, "due to a mismatch between skills of displaced workers and the requirements of available opportunities."

 , offering more apprenticeships and training based work placements to meet the needs of rapid technological evolution.

 Future of Media Work

-- The media sector is expected to continue seeing increased digitization and automation post COVID, with social media and digital media continuing to
+The media sector is expected to continue seeing increased digitization and automation post COVID, with social media and digital media continuing to

 that media and entertainment organizations should consider"; adjusting business models for better consumer engagement

-, redefining relationships with advertisers as spending decreases, reinforcing content production and distribution, and preparing for shifting consumer behaviors.
+redefining relationships with advertisers as spending decreases, reinforcing content production and distribution, and preparing for shifting consumer behaviors.

 to stay relevant", and competition is expected to grow in the space amongst independent workers and consultants.